MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md

 Pressing 'enter' you should get a nice printout of the currently selected row, and you can also as always exit via `ctrl+c` or `q`

 ## Second active model
 Since we want to switch between models, let's add a second active model.
-You might want to add more tasks so let's implement a model that lets us do just that.
+You might want to add more tasks, so let's implement a model that let's us do just that.
 For this I will use charms [huh](https://github.com/charmbracelet/huh) library, add it to the project via `go get github.com/charmbracelet/huh`.

 Let's create a new file for this model `add.go`.